-"Music in the operating theatre can interfere with team communication, but is seldom recognized as a potential safety hazard," said the study, published on Wednesday in the Journal of Advanced Nursing.
+"Music in the operating theatre can interfere with team communication, but is seldom recognised as a potential safety hazard," said the study, published on Wednesday in the Journal of Advanced Nursing.

 Music has a long history in the operating theatre.
 A hundred years ago, a pioneering surgeon in England hired musicians to soothe the jangled nerves of patients undergoing anaesthesia before going under the knife.